 4 Tips to Minimize the Burden of Sales Reporting

-Truth be told, no one really enjoys creating reports.
+Truth be told, no one really enjoys creating sales reports.
 However, there are a few things you can do to make sales reporting a bit less unpleasant and a bit easier to compile.

 Set relevant goals for your sales team at the start of each month or quarter.
 Give them specific benchmarks to work towards.
 When it comes time to reflect on the period, outline questions that they should answer in their sales reports.

-For instance, if your goal this month is to optimize revenue from existing customers, your report should highlight sales activity related to upselling and how profitability in those accounts has changed over time.
+For instance, if your goal this month is to optimize revenue from existing customers, your sales report should highlight sales activity related to upselling and how profitability in those accounts has changed over time.

 Regular reporting is an easy way to prevent sales reports from feeling like a burden.
 Rather than finding excuses to put it off, commit to filing reports at regular intervals to ensure if becomes part of your routine.

 One of the major benefits of frequent reporting is that you’ll gain more value from sales reports over time since you’ll have more data to compare.
-This will help steer you or your sales manager in the right direction when making decisions about your sales goals, quotas, forecasting, and pricing.
+This will help steer you or your sales manager in the right direction when making decisions about your sales goals, sales quotas, sales forecasting, and pricing.

 Plus, sales reporting does get easier (and faster) with practice.